Last Updated on November 11, 2025 by Maryam Siddiqui

 These markets pop up in cities across the country, transforming public spaces into winter wonderlands.
 You’ll find everything from festive treats and food to games and handcrafted ornaments.

-One of Spain’s most famous Christmas markets is the Mercado de Navidad in Madrid, located in Plaza Mayor.
-It is one of the oldest Christmas markets, dating back to the 19th century, and is packed with stalls of traditional goods.
+One of Spain’s most renowned Christmas markets is the Mercado de Navidad in Madrid, held at the iconic Plaza Mayor.
+Dating back to the 19th century, it’s one of the country’s oldest markets, brimming with stalls selling traditional crafts, ornaments, and festive treats.

 Another popular Christmas market is in Barcelona at Fira de Santa Llúcia, held near the Barcelona Cathedral.
 This market is known for its beautiful selection of Caga Tió figurines (the famous Catalan Christmas log), belénes, and Christmas trees.